syncfusion-content/blazor-docs/blazor/floating-action-button/getting-started-with-web-app.md

 ![Blazor Floating Action Button Component](./images/blazor-fab-event-click-sample.png)

-N> You can also explore our [Blazor Floating Action Button example](https://blazor.syncfusion.com/demos/fab/overview) that shows how to render and configure the button.

 ## See also

 1. [Getting Started with Syncfusion Blazor for client-side in .NET Core CLI](https://blazor.syncfusion.com/documentation/getting-started/blazor-webassembly-dotnet-cli)